myamiri/Natural-Language-Processing-with-Disaster-Tweets/README.md

 # Modeling

-- Define a stratified K-Fold to preserve percentage of each target class
+- Define a stratified K-Fold to preserve the percentage of each target class

 - Use RandomizedSearchCV for finding best hyperparameters